Inspector and object properties

 This category allows you to make changes to selected notes (but for note position—see Element).
 It contains the following properties:

-- Small: Make notehead smaller (you can specify the relative size of all small notes in Style → General… → Sizes…).
+- Small: Make notehead smaller (you can specify the relative size of all small notes from the menu: Style → General… → Sizes…).

 - Head group: See Notehead groups.